Head-to-head · Developer Tools

 | Description | Open protocol for connecting IoT devices to Solana for DePIN projects | Transaction debugging for Solana with full source-code-level tracing |

 Both DePHY and Seer operate in the developer tools space, so this is a direct head-to-head.
-Neither has a clear community advantage, so your decision should be feature-driven.
+Seer has the community's vote, but your mileage may vary depending on your specific needs.
 We recommend trying both — DePHY is free to start and Seer is free to start.
 Read user reviews on each tool's page for real-world feedback from the Solana community.